roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Regina ****** byJust_Plain_Bob© I went down into the basement and worked in my shop until noon and then I went upstairs and sat where I could watch the driveway.
+I went down into the basement and worked in my shop until noon and then I went upstairs and sat where I could watch the driveway.
 At one Regina pulled in and parked and a couple of minutes later Stan pulled up and parked across the street.
 I went out the back door and over the fence into the Miller's backyard and walked to my car.
 I waited five minutes and then I drove home and parked on the street in front of the house.

  I entered the house and climbed the stairs as I moved toward the room where the "Oh God yes, fill me up" was coming from.
 I walked up and waited in the open doorway and watched Stan as he drove his cock into Regina.
 Regina saw me and moaned: